Updated 2025-02-22

 Private and public IP address space

 Private: A VCN's private IPv4 CIDR can be from an RFC 1918 range or a publicly routable range (treated as private).
-You specify the range, unless you use the Console's VCN creation wizard, which always uses 10.0.0.0/16.
+You specify the range, unless you use the Console's VCN creation workflow, which always uses 10.0.0.0/16.

 IP address assignment